 The HKICPA has issued a number of amendments to HKFRSs that are first effective for the current accounting period of the Group.
-None of these developments have had a material effect on how the Group's results and financial position for the current or prior periods have been prepared or presented.
+Except as described below, these developments have had no material effect on how the Group's results and financial position for the current or prior periods have been prepared or presented.
 The Group has not applied any new standard or interpretation that is not yet effective for the current accounting period.